RazYahkovnia/GitMaster/README.md

 1. Open the buggy file → File History
 2. Filter commits by keywords (e.g., "auth")
 3. Click commits to see syntax-highlighted diffs
+4. Or use **Inline Blame**: Click any line to see the commit and diff, auto-scrolled to that line.
-4. Find the culprit commit
+5. Find the culprit commit

 ### 🌳 "How did these branches merge?"
 1. Git Log → Click Git Graph icon